FormGeniusJS/.github/profile/README.md

-# FormGeniusJS
+# FormulateJS

-FormGeniusJS is an open-source JavaScript library for building and validating forms.
+FormulateJS is an open-source JavaScript library for building and validating forms.
 It includes two sub-libraries: ValidityJS for form validation and MaskifyJS for input masking.

 ## ValidityJS